 For mechanics liens, the date of attachment generally automatically relates back to the start of the project as a whole.
 This means that most mechanics liens are of equal priority.

 The date of attachment is generally used to determine the lien’s priority in the event there are competing claims.
 A competing claim may be from a mortgage on the property, or from another contractor’s mechanics lien filing.

-Perfecting vs enforcing a mechanics lien
+Perfecting a mechanics lien

 In most cases, perfecting your mechanics lien is the last step you’ll need.
 A lien encumbers the property — effectively freezing it.
 As a result, it puts enormous pressure on the property owner to pay your claim.

-Then, if someone asks whether you perfected your lien claim, here’s some legal jargon you can give back to them.
+However, if someone asks whether you perfected your lien claim, here’s some legal jargon you can give back to them.
 “The lien was recorded and served appropriately and according the the statutory requirements.
 Now pay me.”